Simhyeon/r4d/README.md

 -e <FILE> # Log error to <FILE>
 -s # Suppress error and warnings
 -S # Strict mode makes every error panicking

--n # Always use unix newline (default is '\r\n' in windows platform) -p # Purge mode, print nothing if a macro doesn't exist -g # Always enable greedy for every macro invocation -d # Start debug mode
+# Use following options to decide deubbing behaviours
+# default is not to debug
+-d # Start debug mode
 -l # Print all macro invocation logs
 -i # Start debug mode as interactive, this makes stdout unwrapped

+# Other flags
+-n # Always use unix newline (default is '\r\n' in windows platform) -p # Purge mode, print nothing if a macro doesn't exist -g # Always enable greedy for every macro invocation

 # Freeze(zip to binary) rules to a single file
 rad test -f frozen.r4f